margaretstorey/mixed-methods/mixed-methods.md

 - [ ] describes **which phases** of the research study the different methods or methodologies are used in (when)
 - [ ] describes how the design aligns with the research question or objective
-- [ ] provides a **narrative** of the final study that aligns with the type of multi-methodology or mixed method design used
 - [ ] **integrates the findings** from all methods to address the research question/objective
 - [ ] acknowledges the **limitations** associated with integrating findings (e.g., samples that are drawn from different populations may introduce limitations when the findings are integrated, or biases may be introduced by the sequential or parallel nature of a mixed design).